 - Box 6: Not applicable for MTRS retirees.

 - Box 7, Distribution code: This IRS code identifies the type of distribution you received from the MTRS.
 The codes are also described on the back of your 1099-R Form.

 - 2 : Applies to certain distributions including regular retirement benefits paid to retirees under the age of 59-1/2.

 - 3 : Identifies disability retirement distributions.

 - 4 : Identifies payments received by a survivor, beneficiary or estate of a deceased member or retiree.

 - 7 : Identifies payments to retirees over the age of 59-1/2.

 - Boxes 8 and 9a: Not applicable for MTRS retirees.

 - Ins.
-(Insurance): If any amount was withheld for your group insurance in 2012, the total will be listed next to “Insurance” in the box in the lower left corner of your 1099-R. We provide this information as a service to you, to assist you in preparing your taxes; we have not provided this information to the IRS.
+(Insurance): If any amount was withheld for your group insurance in 2017, the total will be listed next to "Insurance" in the box in the lower left corner of your 1099-R. Included in this total are your health care premiums only; your life insurance premiums, if any, are not included.
+We provide this information as a service to you, to assist you in preparing your taxes; we have not provided this information to the IRS.